The moon is about to do something it hasn’t done in more than 150 years

 Call it whatever you like—a blue red moon, a purple moon, a blood moon—but the moon will be a special sight on Jan.
 31.

-Three separate celestial events will occur simultaneously that night, resulting in what some are calling a super blue blood eclipse.
+Three separate celestial events will occur simultaneously that night, resulting in what some are calling a super blue blood moon eclipse.
 The astronomical rarity hasn’t happened for more than 150 years.

 A super moon, like the one visible on New Year’s Day, is the term for when a full moon is closest to the Earth in its orbit, appearing bigger and brighter than normal.